 Miami Lakes home prices are not only among the most expensive in Florida, but Miami Lakes real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Miami Lakes isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Miami Lakes are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Miami Lakes is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Miami Lakes is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Miami Lakes who work in sales jobs (14.33%), management occupations (13.82%), and office and administrative support (12.33%).

 Also of interest is that Miami Lakes has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Miami Lakes are very well educated compared to the average community in the nation: 38.48% of adults in Miami Lakes have a bachelor's degree or even advanced degree.
+The population of Miami Lakes is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.48% of adults in Miami Lakes have a bachelor's degree or even advanced degree.

 The per capita income in Miami Lakes in 2018 was $38,295, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $153,180 for a family of four.
 However, Miami Lakes contains both very wealthy and poor people as well.